 - Citronella – Citronella is usually the main ingredient in most natural bug repellent sprays and candles.
 It smells great and repels everything from ants to flies and mosquitoes, and even wasps/bees.

-- Rosalina – Also known as “Lavender Tea Tree” because Rosalina comes from the melaleuca family, it smells more florally and is rich in linalool like lavender.
+- Rosalina – Also known as “Lavender Tea Tree” because Rosalina comes from the Melaleuca family, it smells more florally and is rich in linalool like lavender.
 It’s highly antiseptic and is very helpful to cleanse the air and help you breathe better.
-Like tea tree, lavender, and eucalyptus, rosalina is a fantastic bug repellent!
+Like tea tree, lavender, and eucalyptus, Rosalina is a fantastic bug repellent!

 - Citrus – Lemon, sweet orange, lime, bergamot, and grapefruit are all great essential oils for bug repelling but some are harsher than others.
 Lemon, lime, and bergamot will cause photosensitivity when out in the sun after use on the skin.
 I usually avoid using these in bug repellents that I know are going to be spray onto the skin.
 Grapefruit can cause photosensitivity as well, but you have to use a much higher ratio of it to get a reaction.
 Sweet orange essential oil does not cause photosensitive reactions and is safe for use on skin that will be out in the sun!
-Sweet orange and grapefruit are usually my go to citrus oils when working with babies and children.
+Sweet orange and grapefruit are usually my go-to citrus oils when working with babies and children.

-- Geranium – This floral smelling essential oil is not only great for skin care, it's also a great tick repellent and has been known repel all sorts of flying insects, including fleas and lice.
+- Geranium – This floral smelling essential oil is not only great for skin care, but it's also a great tick repellent and has been known to repel all sorts of flying insects, including fleas and lice.
 Some have even said that geranium is even more effective than tea tree or mint as an insect repellent!

 - Patchouli – Though this essential oil is well known for its ties to the hippy community, patchouli is also a fantastic insect repellent.
 It's proven to be effective against mosquitoes for 2 hr without re-application!
 Patchouli essential oil is safe for use on/around children 2+ years.

 - Cedarwood/Pine/Cypress – All of the woodsy essential oils have insect repelling qualities to them and are commonly used in most natural bug sprays and candles.
-I love to use Virginia cedarwood in all of my sprays, not only does it do a great job at repelling the bugs, they also add a calming woody undertone to and blend.
+I love to use Virginia cedarwood in all of my sprays, not only does it do a great job at repelling the bugs, but they also add a calming woody undertone to and blend.

 - Clove and Cinnamon – When several essential oils were tested as a mosquito repellent, all showed repellent activity for up to 2 hours, but clove oil lasted the longest at 100% coverage for 2-4 hours!
-Clove is mostly made up of a chemical constituent eugenol which can also be found in a few other essential oils, including cinnamon leaf and bark.
+Clove is mostly made up of the chemical constituent, eugenol, which can also be found in a few other essential oils, including cinnamon leaf and bark.
 While clove is safe for all ages in diffusion or candles, it is considered a hot oil and is not for use topically on children under 2 years of age.
 While cinnamon leaf can be safe for use around all ages (diluted properly to avoid any irritation) cinnamon bark essential oil is not for use in any topical applications for child or adult, because it is too irritating to the skin.
 Cinnamon bark is safe for use in diffusion and candles.

 - Lavender – One of my favorite bug repelling herbs in the garden is lavender.
 Not only is lavender one of my favorite smelling essential oils with just about a billion and one uses, but it's also a great insect repellent as well!